LiuGangKingston/Personalized-Test-Creator/readme.md

 However, if no answer is needed to be calcualted with FORTRAN language, no need to code further FORTRAN code.
-For example, all questions are multiple-choice, or only a few test papers are needed, where all computations for answers can be done by any other means.
+For example, all questions are multiple-choice, where the correct choice can always be figured out "automatically", or only a few test papers are needed, where all computations for answers can be done by any other means.